Here is a complete list of the best calisthenics equipment you can get for your home gym.

 Let’s get started.

-The number one item you need to get is a
+The number one essential piece of calisthenics equipment you need to get is a

 The easiest thing you can get is a doorway

-This doorway pull-up bar is the most basic and has great reviews on Amazon.
+This doorway pull-up bar is the most basic and is a good option for beginners.

 Another option is a pull-up tower/squat rack, which is what I have.